Julie Andrews: Early life

 As the stage career of her mother and stepfather improved, they were able to afford better surroundings, first to Beckenham and then, as the war ended, back to the Andrews' hometown of Hersham.
 The family took up residence at the Old Meuse, in West Grove, Hersham, a house (since demolished) where Andrews's maternal grandmother had served as a maid.
 Andrews's stepfather sponsored lessons for her, first at the independent arts educational school Cone-Ripman School (previously ArtsEd, now Tring Park School for the Performing Arts) and thereafter with concert soprano and voice instructor Madame Lilian Stiles-Allen.

 Andrews said of Stiles-Allen, "She had an enormous influence on me", adding, "She was my third mother – I've got more mothers and fathers than anyone in the world".
-In her memoir Julie Andrews – My Star Pupil, Stiles-Allen records, "The range, accuracy and tone of Julie's voice amazed me ... she had possessed the rare gift of absolute pitch", though Andrews herself refutes this in her 2008 autobiography Home.
+In her memoir Julie Andrews – My Star Pupil, Stiles-Allen records, "The range, accuracy and tone of Julie's voice amazed me ... she had possessed the rare gift of absolute pitch", though Andrews herself denies this in her 2008 autobiography Home.
 According to Andrews, "Madame was sure that I could do Mozart and Rossini, but, to be honest, I never was".
 Of her own voice, she says, "I had a very pure, white, thin voice, a four-octave range – dogs would come from miles around."
 After Cone-Ripman School, Andrews continued her academic education at the nearby Woodbrook School, a local state school in Beckenham.

-Andrews was also trained in dance, learning from both a professional studio and her aunt’s school, where she studied ballet, ballroom, and tap.
+Andrews was also trained in dance, learning from both a professional studio and her aunt's school, where she studied ballet, ballroom, and tap.
 This early training gave her strong stage movement and rhythm, which later supported her work in musical theatre and film.